jasonbra1n/kathara-spiral/README.md

      npx http-server
      ```
      Then visit `http://localhost:8080` in your browser.
-   - Alternatively, open `index.html` directly (some features, like downloads, may be limited due to security restrictions).
+   - Alternatively, open `index.html` directly (some features, like downloads, may be limited due to browser security restrictions).

 ## Files